SMSpp-Project/MILPSolver/README.md

   idea about it)

 - [test_dynamic](test_dynamic/README.md) compares two `:MILPSolver` for
-  the repeted solution of LPs changing everything that can be changed, useful to test a new `:MILPSolver` against an old an hopefully reliable one
+  the repeated solution of LPs changing everything that can be changed, useful to test a new `:MILPSolver` against an old and hopefully reliable one